ddepasquali/a11y-balance-mac/README.md

 macOS daemon that sets and keeps the default output device balance at a fixed value.
 Built for accessibility scenarios (unilateral hearing loss, hearing aids, unbalanced headphones): on every login and every default output-device change, the balance is re-applied automatically.

-> v2.0.0 (current, untagged): CLI/LaunchAgent flow with configurable balance, ready to be embedded or shipped by third-party apps or installers.
+> v2.0.0 (current): CLI/LaunchAgent flow with configurable balance, ready to be embedded or shipped by third-party apps or installers.
 > This README describes the current v2.0.0 flow; legacy v1.0.0 prebuilt instructions are kept in a separate section below.

 ## Status and limits